 Every college student loves to sleep, and they arguably need it considering their work and play lifestyle.
 That’s why the bed is one of the most important factors in their home away from home.
-It should be comfortable to sleep on with sheets which are quick to wash and convenient to use — if they add to the aesthetics, then that’s only a bonus.
+For some, that'll mean investing in one of the best mattresses for college students.
+For others, a bed will be provided – in which case it's all about the bedding.
+The priority is a setup that's comfortable to sleep on with sheets which are quick to wash and convenient to use — if they add to the aesthetics, then that’s only a bonus.

 The problem is, most college students are newly independent and they don’t realize the actions they can take to make their life a little easier — particularly when it comes to bedding.
 Luckily, we’ve pulled together 7 tips to break down the essentials.
 If you’re new to college life, make sure you take the time to read these.